Board of Directors

 FHSE, University of Luxembourg, Migration and Inclusive Societies (MIS), University of Luxembourg

-Birte Nienaber has received her PhD in Geography from the University of Münster in 2005 and her habilitation from Saarland University in 2012.
+Birte Nienaber has received her PhD in Geography from the University of Münster and her habilitation from Saarland University.
 Since 2013, she works as an associate professor at the University of Luxembourg.
-As a political geographer, she specialises in migration and border studies and publishes on youth mobility and migration, integration, asylum, and border studies.
-She coordinates numerous EU-funded projects in the area of migration, such as the H2020 projects MIMY “EMpowerment through liquid Integration of Migrant Youth in vulnerable conditions” and MOVE “Mapping mobility - pathways, institutions and structural effects of youth mobility in Europe”.
-She is/was also a work package leader in the FP7 project DERREG “Developing Europe's Rural Regions in the Era of Globalization”, and in the H2020 projects CEASEVAL “Evaluation of the Common European Asylum System under Pressure and Recommendations for Further Development” and RELOCAL “Resituating the Local in Cohesion and Territorial Development” (which deals with spatial integration of marginalized people).
-Birte Nienaber further coordinates the national EU contact points EMN and FRANET.
-She is also actively involved in the University of Greater Region- Center for Border Studies as a member of the Steering Board.
-Additionally, Birte is the course director of the trinational Master in Border Studies at the University of Luxembourg.
+She coordinated numerous EU-funded projects in the area of migration, such as the H2020 projects MIMY and MOVE.
+She was also a work package leader in the FP7 project DERREG, and in the H2020 projects CEASEVAL and RELOCAL.
+Now she is part of the HEUProject INNOVATE and coordinates the national EU contact points EMN and FRANET.
+She is also involved in the UniGR-CBS as a member of the Steering Board and as the course director of the trinational Master in Border Studies.
+She works for the national OECD-SOPEMI report, is member of the monitoring committees of the national programmes of the ESF+, AMIF, ISF and BVMI and member of the German Advisory Board on Spatial Development.

 Dr. Laura Oso